 Mortgage Terms, Simplified.

-First – what even is a mortgage?
+What is a mortgage?
 A mortgage is a type of loan that is secured against the value of your primary home or any other real estate you retain ownership of.
 Mortgages are offered at both fixed interest rates, which remain unchanged throughout the loan term, or at adjustable rates, which vary over a specific period of time.
 Typically, the repayment period of a mortgage loan ranges from 15 to 30 years, depending upon the type of loan you wish to have.
 For those not in the industry, the terms related to a mortgage transaction can be scary, but we’ve broken them down for you right here.
 Here’s a close look at some of the most popular mortgage-related terms that you’ll definitely hear if you’re seriously considering getting home financing.

 Absolute Life